 Package substrate type is mostly driven by product form, features and use.
-The type of package material however, also directly impacts code quality and durability.
-The look and durability of a code is a function of the coding technology used to apply it, and package type is the most important factor in determining which coding technology is optimal for your package substrate.
+However, the type of package material also directly impacts code quality and durability.
+The look and durability of a code is a function of the coding technology used to apply it, and package type is the most important factor in determining the optimal coding technology for your package substrate.
 For example, certain types of plastics can create coding challenges due to poor ink adhesion or lack of contrast.